Civil Law in Hungary

 The codification of the Hungarian Civil Code took place in 1959, however, at that time the Socialist legal system still had influence on the Code.

 Certain changes had to be made, as specified in the Constitution, so that the Hungarian Civil Code could align itself to the post-socialist era.
 These changes generally refer to Hungary’s economy, State Property, guarantees for the right to property and other issues.
+The Civil Law regulations apply not only to local citizens, but also to those who are interested in completing immigration procedures in Hungary.

 Act IV of 1959 governs financial and personal relations between the citizen, the state, the Government and economic and civic organizations.
 It protects property rights and inherent rights and lawful interests.
 It also protects all of the ownership forms stipulated in the Constitution.